tmessi/cci/README.md

 However,
 it does require a CircleCI Token to authenticate the requests.
-It is recommended to use the environment variable, `CIRCLECI_TOKEN`, along with something like [direnv](https://direnv.net/).
+It is recommended to use the environment variable, `CIRCLE_CI_TOKEN`, along with something like [direnv](https://direnv.net/).